dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 main()
 {% endhighlight %}

 The problem with this approach is that in a multi-threaded environment there is very high likelihood of another thread (or process) added a different item to our HLL and therefore changing the count.
-We needed to guarantee that nothing will happen between the 3 operations.
+We needed to guarantee that nothing will happen between the three operations (pfcount, pfadd, pfcount).
 And we could not use `MULTI/EXEC` because we need to store the count somewhere.

 #### Lua script

-Redis will execute Lua script atomically (everything else will be blocked while a script is running so make sure the scripts are not slow).
-Lua scripts will also enable us to make only one Redis call per event (vs 3).
+Redis will execute Lua script atomically (everything else will be blocked while the script is running so it must be fast).
+Lua scripts will also help us to make only one Redis API call per event (vs 3) which will be faster.

 Lua script will accept counter and uniq_hash as params (in a real world applications counters are likely to be time-series, such as daily).
-The script will encapsulate pfcount / pfadd logic and return true or false.
+The script will encapsulate pfcount / pfadd / pfcount logic and return true or false.

 {% highlight lua %}
 local counter = ARGV[1]